 Going big and not boring is the name of the game, and this is where Health Catalyst has worked to perfect the atmosphere.
-One of the areas of focus in this year’s theme of Expanding Your Outcomes will be understanding the intricacies of identifying high-risk, rising-risk and at-risk patients.
+One of the areas of focus in this year’s Healthcare Analytics Summit will be understanding the intricacies of identifying high-risk, rising-risk and at-risk patients.
 Because there are different objectives, resources and treatments depending on which category a patient fits in, there are many nuances that must be recognized.
 Comorbidity factors play a lot into this topic along with poverty level and comprehension of the situation.

 Every healthcare organization is gathering data on each patient.
 This data holds a treasure-trove of information far beyond the reaches of just reporting to government or other outside agencies.
 Analytics and data systems are usually underutilized, which is disappointing because you may be paying for a software system that isn’t being capitalized upon.
 Learning the power of analytics and employing the data for real-time data decisions is quite possible.